SecOpsPete/SecOpsPete/README.md

-# 🛡️ Cybersecurity Projects & Technical Labs by Peter Van Rossum
+# 🛡️ Cybersecurity & IT Projects by Peter Van Rossum

 📍 [Connect on LinkedIn](https://www.linkedin.com/in/vanr/)